Aliosha Bielenberg

 I began my PhD in the Department of Rhetoric in Fall 2022.
 I previously received my MA from the Institute of Philosophy at KU Leuven in Belgium and an MSc in Digital Cultural Heritage from the Cyprus Institute.
 In May 2020, I received my bachelor’s degree from Brown University, concentrating in Archaeology and the Ancient World (as a member of the Engaged Scholars Program) and Critical Thought and Global Social Inquiry (as an Independent Concentration).
 At Berkeley, I am also completing a Designated Emphasis in the Study of Religion.

-Alongside my academic work, I am committed to building communities through relationships of generosity and hospitality — for instance, through my involvement in climate activism and shared governance.
+With other young researchers interested in the history and society of Cyprus, I help to organize webinars, public lectures, and interactive history walks through bαhçές histories* of Cyprus.
 Since 2015, I have also been a volunteer with the European Youth Parliament, a peer-to-peer non-formal educational program that runs events across 40 countries.
-When I’m not working on any of the above, you might find me playing piano (mostly for myself) and clarinet (mostly with others, since making music in community is one of the greatest joys in life).
+When I'm not working on any of the above, you might find me playing piano (mostly for myself) and clarinet (mostly with others, since making music in community is one of the greatest joys in life).

 I am very happy to hear from you if you would like to talk about any of my work, applying to PhD programs, or anything in-between.
 Please feel free to send me an email!